msaf1980/graphite-ch-optimizer/README.md

   -c, --config string                Filename of the custom config.
 CLI arguments override it (default "/etc/graphite-ch-optimizer/config.toml")
       --print-defaults               Print default config values and exit -v, --version                      Print version and exit
-      --optimize-interval duration   The partition will be merged after having no writes for more than the given duration (default 72h0m0s)
+      --max-merges int               Allow maxumum running merges at once (for reduce server load) --min-parts int                Require minimum parts for merge (if no rollup) (default 2) --optimize-interval duration   The partition will be merged after having no writes for more than the given duration (default 72h0m0s)
   -s, --server-dsn string            DSN to connect to ClickHouse server (default "tcp://localhost:9000?&optimize_throw_if_noop=1&receive_timeout=3600&debug=true&read_timeout=3600")
   -n, --dry-run                      Will print how many partitions would be merged without actions